 “Get ready by asking yourself the toughest questions your boss may have and think over possible answers.
 There’s a chance you will be given some distant work, so make sure you’re ready to handle it.
 If nothing works out, ask for minimum maternity leave or unpaid maternity leave later.”

-Working at Home during Pregnancy
+Working at Home During Pregnancy

 It should be noted that pregnancy is a very unstable period in a woman’s life.
 While some are lucky to feel quite well, others struggle from various pregnancy complications.
 If you have any health issues, request for work from home due to pregnancy.
 Some serious complications are even the reasons to take early maternity leave.
 Yes, it will definitely take some of your time, but distant work has many advantages as well.
 First, you will keep up to date with what’s happening within the company.
 Second, you’ll receive a salary.
 Third, you’ll definitely feel much better being surrounded by relatives, love, and support.

-Companies with Paid Maternity Leave in the USA
+Companies With Paid Maternity Leave in the USA

 Some US companies set an excellent example of how the organizations should take care of their employees and employees’ families.
 The benefits they offer make millions of people dream about working for those corporations.
 By the way, they constitute only 12% of US companies that provide maternity leave options.
 Who are those heroes of the 21st century?
 Let’s have a look.

-Netflix starts our chart of the best maternity leave companies offering the longest paid leave out of all tech giants, which is up to 1 year.
+- Netflix: Netflix starts our chart of the best maternity leave companies offering the longest paid leave out of all tech giants, which is up to 1 year.
 It covers both adoptive and births parents of any gender.

-32% Apple’s workers are women.
+- Apple: 32% Apple’s workers are women.
 As for those who have small children, the company has provided Mom’s Rooms spread across the Santa Clara Valley and other corporate campus locations in addition to 18 weeks paid maternity leave.

-Average maternity leave that those two huge companies give prolongs up to 20 and 22 paid weeks.
+- Airbnb and Amazon: Average maternity leave that those two huge companies give prolongs up to 20 and 22 paid weeks.
 Amazon presents a baby box, which includes all the basic things a baby needs in the first days of life.
 Their return to work program, which is known as “Ramp Back”, has proved to be flexible and effective.

-Another tech giant with amazing family leave opportunities is Microsoft.
+- Microsoft: Another tech giant with amazing family leave opportunities is Microsoft.
 The employees are provided with 20 weeks of paid time off for birth mothers while fathers, foster, and adopted parents receive 12 weeks of paid leave.
 Microsoft has also established a policy that gives everyone a chance to look after a sick family member for up to 4 weeks of paid time off.